-Other income decreased \$164,000, or 6.3%, to \$2.5 million in the three-month period ended September 30, 2006 from \$2.6 million during the same period a year earlier.
-The period over period decrease was affected by decreases in recoveries on MFN and certain other automobile contracts (a decrease of \$220,000) compared to the same period of the prior year and decreased revenue on our direct mail services (a decrease of \$100,000) which were partially offset by increases in convenience fees charged to obligors for certain transaction types (an increase of \$86,000), .
-These direct mail services are provided to our dealers and consist of customized solicitations targeted to prospective vehicle purchasers, in proximity to the dealer, who appear to meet our credit criteria.
+Other income increased \$3.2 million, or 129.7%, to \$5.7 million in the three-month period ended March 31, 2007 from \$2.5 million during the same period a year earlier.
+Other income includes \$2.5 million resulting from an increase in the carrying value of our residual interest in securitizations.
+The carrying value was increased primarily as a result of the underlying receivables having incurred fewer losses than we had previously estimated.
+Other income was also impacted by decreases in recoveries on MFN and certain other automobile contracts compared to the same period of the prior year, increases in convenience fees charged to obligors for certain transaction types and increased revenue on our direct mail services.
+Direct mail services are provided to our dealers and consist of customized solicitations targeted to prospective vehicle purchasers, in proximity to the dealer, who appear to meet our credit criteria.